 Boxing:

 This improves your strength, speed, agility, hand-eye coordination, endurance, and power while getting you in great shape.
 It combines the muscle building advantages of strength training with the calorie burn of a cardio workout, so it helps you get a full body experience.
 It also enables you to achieve better body composition.
 Thus, you don’t just lose weight; you build muscle as well and get a toned, fit body as a bonus.
-It burns about 600 calories an hour and, even if you’re not sparring or throwing punches, you still burn fat through the other components, such as jump rope, shadow boxing, and calisthenics.
+It burns about 600 calories an hour and, even if you’re not sparring or throwing punches with boxing gloves, you still burn fat through the other components, such as jump rope, shadow boxing, and calisthenics.

 Zumba: